-- trauma or injury, often accompanied by discoloration
+- trauma or injury, which is often accompanied by discoloration

-You can treat swollen eyelids at home, especially if they are caused by fluid retention, stress, allergies, or lack of sleep.
-If those are possible causes, then swelling will often be in both eyes.
+You can treat swollen eyelids at home, especially if they result from noninfectious causes, such as fluid retention or allergies.
+If those are possible causes, the swelling tends to occur in both eyes.